 "borrowed" his fancy 16mm film-camera without asking.
 He was the one who comforted me after I crashed someone

-else's motorbike... even if I was way underage and, hence, without a licence.
+else's motorcycle... even if I was way underage and, hence, without a licence.
 He was the one who forced me to take a degree in economics, but later was classy enough to accept that I had flunked out to work in a theater group and later pursued even more artistic ventures.
 He is the one of whom I've always been critical and by whom I never

 really felt loved, but nowadays I understand how wrong wrong wrong I have been.